phoenixpham/salesteq/README.md

 - Supports semantic search across extracted content using vector embeddings

 ## Challenges and Limitations
-- Table extraction is basic and may require more sophisticated libraries
+- Table extraction is basic and may require more sophisticated libraries for complex table layouts
-- Image description relies on OCR, which can be imperfect
+- Image description relies on OCR, which can be imperfect, especially for non-textual images like diagrams
 - Requires Tesseract OCR for image processing

 ## Potential Improvements
-- Implement more advanced table detection
+- Implement more advanced table detection and extraction using specialized libraries
-- Enhance image description accuracy
+- Use a more sophisticated model for image descriptions
 - Add support for more complex PDF structures
+- Add a simple web interface for uploading PDFs and querying metadata

 ## Submission Details
 - Submitted by: Phoenix Pham